Episcopal Diocese of Pittsburgh: Reorganization

 In February 2017, the Most Rev. Michael B. Curry held a revival in the diocese as part of The Presiding Bishop’s Pilgrimage for Reconciliation, Healing and Evangelism in Southwestern Pennsylvania.
 Bishop Curry's visit focused on evangelism and racial reconciliation with events scheduled at Calvary Church in East Liberty and Presbyterian-affiliated Pittsburgh Theological Seminary.

+On February 20, 2026, the Episcopal Church's Executive Council endorsed the Diocese of Pittsburgh as the site of the 2030 General Convention.